UniTime/unitime-doc/add-timetable-manager.md

 	* Can be changed from the [Academic Sessions](academic-sessions) screen

 * **First Name**
 * **Middle Name**
 * **Last Name**
+* **Academic Title**
+	* Manager's name and academic title

 * **External ID**
+	* The External ID can be changed only to a number that is not currently used for another manager.
-	* Assign an ID number to the user (the ID must be the same as the External ID in the [Users (Database Authentication)](https://sites.google.com/a/unitime.org/help/Users_%28Database_Authentication%29) screen)
+	* It must be the same as the External ID in the [Users](users-database-authentication) screen or the external ID of an authenticated user using other means such as [LDAP](LDAP), [CAS](CAS), or [OAuth2](OAuth2) authentication
+	* Can be an arbitrary string of at most 40 characters

 * **Email Address**
 	* Enter contact email address

-### Using External Authentication

-The upper part of the screen contains the following

-* **Academic Session**
-	* Session to which the new user should have access
-	* Can be changed from the [Academic Sessions](academic-sessions) screen

-* **External ID**
-	* ID that can be looked up in e.g. an employee database
-	* Click on **Lookup Manager** to fill in the rest of user information (such as email address) based on his/her external ID - the name of the user will be displayed above the top line of this screen

-* **Email address**
-	* New user's email address

-* **External Manager**
-	* Indicates whether the user is associated with a department that is marked as an external manager, see [Edit Department](edit-department) for more details.

 ### Departments

-Select a department in the drop down list and click **Add Department** to make the user a manager for a department.
+Select a [department](departments) in the drop-down list and click **Add Department** to make the user a manager for a department.
 Add as many departments as needed.

-Note: A user that has "Departmental Schedule Manager" role has to be associated with at least one department.
+**Note:** A user that has *Departmental Schedule Manager* role has to be associated with at least one department.

 ### Solver Groups

-Select a solver group for which the user should be able to create a timetable and click **Add Solver Group**.
+Select a [solver group](solver-groups) for which the user should be able to create a timetable and click **Add Solver Group**.
 Do it for all solver groups to which the user should have access.

+**Note:** Solver groups are only needed for the *Departmental Schedule Manager* and similar roles that have non-admin access to the course timetabling solver.

 ### Roles

-Select a role for the user from the drop down list and click **Add Role**.
+Select a [role](roles) for the user from the drop-down list and click **Add Role**.
 Add as many roles as needed and then select which one of them should be the primary role (the one applied whenever the user logs on to the application).

-Note: Only the "Departmental Schedule Manager" role reflects the choice of departments and solver groups in this screen.
-"View All" and "Administrator" have access to all data (a user in the "View All" role cannot make any changes and can only see committed timetables).
+The default manager roles are:
+* **System Administrator** - user who has access to all screens and can do anything
+* **Session Administrator** - user who has access everything related to the academic session(s) they are associated with (through their department)
+* **Departmental Schedule Manager** - user who has access to and can change the input course timetabling and examination data of certain department(s)
+* **Curriculum Manager** - user who has access to and can change the curricula for their department
+* **Examination Timetabling Manager** - user who has access to and can change and timetable examinations for the academic session of their department
+* **Event Manager** - user who can approve or reject events for rooms in their department
+* **View All User** - user who has access to the (timetabling) data of all departmental schedule managers but cannot make any changes

+Additional roles can be defined on the [Roles](roles) page and their permissions on the [Permissions](permissions) page

+Additional notes about roles:
-Note: A user needs to be associated with at least one role.
+* A user needs to be associated with at least one role.
+* For the department-dependent roles such as the *Departmental Schedule Manager* role or *Event Manager* role, the department (or departments) is required, and it will restrict the users to only data of their departments.
+* For the session-dependent roles such as the *Examination Manager* or *Session Administrator*, the department is used to associate the user with the academic session(s) they have access to
+* For the session-independent roles such as the *System Administrator*, no department is needed.

+## Update Academic Sessions

+Please note that all information except of the solver groups and departments are session-independent (there is one record for each timetabling manager shared between all the academic session).
+This means that a user cannot have a different role for different academic sessions or departments, but they may be associated with different departments or solver groups in each academic session.

+The **Update Academic Sessions** section allows to indicate any future academic sessions of the same academic initiative that will have the departments and solver groups updated with the matching information.
+By default, all academic sessions of the same academic initiative are pre-selected.

 ## Operations